Pylons/pyramid/docs/narr/logging.rst

 PasteDeploy ``.ini`` files use the Python standard library :mod:`ConfigParser format <ConfigParser>`.
 This is the same format used as the Python :ref:`logging module's Configuration file format <logging-config-fileformat>`.
-The application-related and logging-related sections in the configuration file can coexist peacefully, and the logging-related sections in the file are used when you run ``pserve``.
+The application-related and logging-related sections in the configuration file can coexist peacefully.
+The logging-related sections in the file configure logging when you run ``pserve``.

 The ``pserve`` command calls the :func:`pyramid.paster.setup_logging` function, a thin wrapper around the :func:`logging.config.fileConfig` using the specified